ivkatic/simple-whisper-stt/README.md

 - Two output modes:
   - **Paste mode** (default): Auto-paste transcribed text where your cursor is
   - **Clipboard mode**: Copy to clipboard only, no auto-paste
+- **100% offline/local** - No internet connection required, all processing happens on your device

 ## Requirements